 Flood modification measures are structural measures that change flood behaviour, and are intended to reduce flood risk and property damages.
+Ideally these objectives can be coupled with others to achieve multi-functional outcomes such as WSUD.
 The types of flood modification options available are discussed in Sections 10.2.1 to 10.2.8.
 In total, 56 flood modification options were modelled across both catchments.
 Of those, 50 options were not considered to warrant further investigation and are documented in Appendix C. However, six options were identified for more detailed assessment, as summarised in Section 10.2.9.
 A full list of options grouped by Hotspot is provided in Appendix F.